robmuh/robmuh.github.com/_posts/2014-01-11-hack-schools-good-and-bad.markdown

 A lot of these hack schools just suck.
-The greatest fear of the establishment, and the foundation of failed programs like "No Child Left Behind" is *fear*, fear that somehow, those providing the education will just pass people, fear that people completing these programs won't have enough actual experience to be worth hiring, and fear that the system will fail, ironically.
+The greatest fear of the establishment, and the foundation of failed programs like "No Child Left Behind" is *fear*, fear that somehow those providing the education will just pass people, fear that people completing these programs won't have enough actual experience to be worth hiring, and fear that somehow an educational system with zero-accoutability and profit-focus will rule the day.

-The ugly truth is that some people do fail, but no one hears about it, as the article calls out.
+The ugly truth is that some of these people and schools do fail, but no one hears about it, as the article calls out.
 Which is why just a high-paid hack school is not enough.
+There has to be demonstratable results.
+The best rubric will always be show-me skills and tangible products.
+The business world demands it of workers, why shouldn't the educational world demand it from students.

 ### Promise Less, Deliver More